 Boat fishing ends at the lakes

-FISHING - BRISTOL Water Fisheries report Monday saw the last day of boat fishing for the season and the end of the third autumn pike fishing session.
+FISHING - BRISTOL Water Fisheries report the end of October sees the end of boat fishing for trout from the main lakes but bank fishing continues until the end of November.

 You may also want to watch:

 The pike fishing at Chew Valley has been as popular as ever and several fish weighing over 30 pounds have been taken.
 The best so far is a 34.08 fish caught by Steve Gould on a lure.
 Smelt and mackerel have accounted for most of the fish caught.
 The pike fishing continued until the end of November but all places for boat and bank have already been reserved.